 This page gives the instructions for a log cabin doll and crib quilt.
 Be sure to read the information at Log Cabin Quilts for Children before beginning.
 There you will find the history of the Log cabin quilt, the foundation piecing method and the fabrics used.
 This way you can do more than just follow the log cabin quilt patterns.
 You will be able to imagine yourself making your quilt during the late ninteenth century.

 I've planned these quilts to be scrappy reflecting a mother or grandmother making the quilts from left over shirt and dress fabric.
 Quilts varied then as the do now so feel to either make the quilt scrappier than I have done with the doll quilt or to choose fewer fabrics and make it less scrappy.
-If your local quilt shop doesn't carry reproduction fabrics a good place to look for fabrics from this period is 1865-1900, Late 19th Century Fabrics and Indigos -- Late 19th Century Reproductions.
+If your local quilt shop doesn't carry reproduction fabrics a good place to look for period fabrics is ReproductionFabrics.com.

 The doll quilt is made with just 4 log cabin blocks and measures about 17" square when finished.
 The crib quilt has 5 blocks in each direction resulting in a total of 25 blocks.
 With the sawtooth border is is about 35" square when done.

 For the doll quilt get a fat quarter of each fabric.